NickCiliak/ac-test-site/README.md

 # ac-test-site
 Quickly deploy a basic website to Netlify with the AC tracking code built in.
 Useful when you want to create multiple websites without the overhead of using a website builder.

+The "Contact" page on the site gives you an easy way to pass an email into the tracking code if you want to identify yourself as a certain contact.

 [View Demo](https://ac-test-site.netlify.app/)

 ## One-click deploy